DoPlusSee/fid/README.md

 # fid
-First Github Repository for DIG2500.
+First Github Repository for Fundamentals of Interactive Design.